vladimirkhvan/pizzaShop/README.md

 1. Search the pizza by name
 2. Filter all pizzas by category and sorting filter
-3. Ability to order the particular pizza and add it to the cart
+3. Ability to order a particular pizza and add it to the cart
 4. Observe particular pizza
 5. Pagination